sebbocaj/Budget-app/README.md

 <h1>Demo</h1>
 <p>https://budget-tracker-app.herokuapp.com/</p>

-<s>The aim of this app was for training.
-I did not put all the feature a real app should have</s>
+<u>The aim of this app was for training.
+I did not put all the feature a real app should have</u>